andrewtarzia/CGExplore/docs/source/terms.rst

   Terms module <_autosummary/cgexplore.terms>

-As with the discussion of the :class:`cgexplore.forcefields.ForceFieldLibrary`, all terms have the actual term (e.g., :class:`cgexplore.terms.Bond`) and a `Target` and `TargerRange` class, which assist the user in defining variable forcefields for a single term.
+As with the discussion of the :class:`cgx.forcefields.ForceFieldLibrary`, all terms have the actual term (e.g., :class:`cgx.terms.Bond`) and a `Target` and `TargerRange` class, which assist the user in defining variable forcefields for a single term.